Pacho Rubio: Career

 Despite he joined Arema Malang in the 1997–98 season by suggestion of his older brother and player of the team, Juan, Francisco made appearances in the 1999–2000 season, where he scored 10 goals.
-In addiiton to his brother, in the club he also coincided with his compatriot Rodrigo Araya.
+In addition to his brother, in the club he also coincided with his compatriot Rodrigo Araya.

 Previously, he played for PSIM Yogyakarta and PSM Makassar.

 Personal life

 Francisco and his older brother, Juan, with whom he coincided in Indonesian football, are the sons of the former Chile international footballer Juan Rodríguez Vega and the nephews of the also former footballers Manuel and Gabriel Rodríguez Vega.

-As a player of Arema Malang, he was well-known by his temper, being nicknamed Bad Boy.
+As a player of Arema Malang, he was well known by his temper, being nicknamed Bad Boy.